Luiggy102/south-american-qualifiers-cli/README.md

 ## Features

 * Show the current positions table
-* Show next mathces for all the teams
+* Show next matches for all the teams
 * Show previous matches for all the teams
-* See the next matches for a specified teams
+* See the next matches for a specified team
-* See the previous matches for a specified teams
+* See the previous matches for a specified team

 ## Installation